cassianogatto/SCAN_V2/README.md

     <h2> WARNING!!! </h2>
   </td>
   <td>
     SCAN V2 is not ready yet...
 I am migrating old tools and incoroporating new ones, such as an improved Cs calcultion using parallel multi core calculation...
+Pls see SCAN_R_4.5.2 in github.com/cassianogatto
   </td>
   </tr>
 </table>